 - Not clenching or grinding your teeth

 - Applying ice and heat

 - Exercising your jaw

 - Practicing good posture

 Stress management techniques such as biofeedback or physical therapy may also be recommended.
 Dr. Krueger has physical therapy as a core component of management of TMJ disorders both with conservative treatments as well as following all of his surgical treatment.
 This is typically performed at Southside Physical Therapy.
-An acrylic appliance known as a splint.
+An acrylic appliance is known as a splint.
 A splint (or nightguard) fits over your top or bottom teeth and helps keep your teeth apart, thereby relaxing the muscles and reducing pain.
 There are different types of appliances used for different purposes.
 A nightguard helps you stop clenching or grinding your teeth and reduces muscle tension at night and helps to protect the cartilage and joint surfaces.
 The splint can relieve pressure on parts of your jaw and aids in disc repositioning.
-It may be worn 24 hours/day to help your jaw heal.
-An orthotic stabilization appliance is worn 24 hours/day or just at night to move your jaw into proper position.
+It may be worn 24 hours a day to help your jaw heal.
+An orthotic stabilization appliance is worn 24 hours/day or just at night to move your jaw into the proper position.
 Appliances also help to protect from tooth wear.

 What About Bite Correction or Surgery?